Catherine Blaiklock

-Catherine Blaiklock (born April 1963) is an English financial trader and hotelier who was the founder and first leader of the Brexit Party, a political party established in January 2019 to support a no-deal Brexit.
-She was forced to resign as leader in March 2019 when it was disclosed she had made anti-Islamic and racist statements online.
+Catherine Anne Blaiklock (born April 1963) is an English politician, financial trader and hotelier who was the founder and first leader of the Brexit Party, a political party established in January 2019 to support a no-deal Brexit.
+She resigned as leader in March 2019 when it was disclosed she had made anti-Islamic and racist statements online.
 Blaiklock had been the Economics Spokesperson for the UK Independence Party (UKIP), which she left in late 2018.
 Before entering politics in 2016, she worked as a financial currency and derivatives trader.
-She also founded a Nepali healthcare charity with her ex-husband, an Everest Sherpa.
-Her father is polar explorer Ken Blaiklock.
+She also founded a Nepali healthcare charity with her ex-husband Gyaljen Sherpa, an Everest Sherpa.

 Early life

-Blaiklock entered Christ Church, Oxford on a scholarship in 1981, the second year the College admitted women.
+Blaiklock is the daughter of polar explorer Ken Blaiklock, who moved his family to Norfolk when she was three months old, from where Blaiklock was raised until college.
+Blaiklock says she detested growing up in Norfolk, describing it as "intellectually devoid".
+As a teenager she spent four years in care homes because she had bulimia and her parents found her "wayward and difficult".
+Blaiklock entered Christ Church, Oxford, on a scholarship in 1981, the second year the College admitted women.
 She studied geography and climatology.
 She then went to India on a Commonwealth Scholarship.